 While Europeans strive to retain their trade position against the rise of China and new economic powers, the EU’s trade policy is proving to be all the more important for Member States’ competitiveness as, in the future, 90% of demand growth will come from outside the EU.
 In addition, the stalemate in multilateral negotiations is not curbing Europeans’ ambition to achieve more effective regulation of globalisation.

-Elvire Fabry, senior research fellow at the Jacques Delors Institute, debates on RTS about the CETA with the Euro mep of the Greens Party, Philippe Lambert, on October 27, 2016 from 6:05 p.m. to 6:10 p.m.
+Elvire Fabry, senior research fellow at the Jacques Delors Institute, debates on RCF about CETA with Mathilde Dupré from Veblen Institute and Karine Jacquemart from Foodwatch, on November 3, 2016 from 9:00 a. m. to 10:00 a. m.